longturn/freeciv21/docs/Playing/LT-Guide/first-turn.rst

     building the :improvement:`Aqueduct+River` improvement.

 * Remember that your first city will be your capital.
 Do not put it on the coast!
-To change the capital city from one city to another you have to build the :wonder:`Palace` small wonder in the new city, which is A) expensive and B) costly in time, so plan accordingly.
+To change the capital city from one city to another you have to build the :wonder:`Palace` Small Wonder in the new city, which is A) expensive and B) costly in time, so plan accordingly.

-* Look for specials like wheat, pheasant, and silk.
+* Look for specials like Wheat, Pheasant, and Silk.
 Wheat helps to grow a city like wildfire (+4 food with Irrigation and :wonder:`Pyramids` or :advance:`Monarchy`).
-In not too much time you can have a city getting +20 food per turn, which means your city will grow once per turn after size 4 with a :improvement:`Granary`.
+In not too much time you can have a city getting :math:`+20` food per turn, which means your city will grow once per turn after size 4 with a :improvement:`Granary`.

 * There is an important setting called :ref:`City Minimum Distance <server-option-citymindist>`.
 This setting defines how many tiles must be between city centers.
 See `City Planning`_ section below.

 * Once the first 5 cities are planted, you need to expand as fast as possible with more :unit:`Settlers`!
-  Refer to the **Settler Race** section below.
+  Refer to the :ref:`Settler Race <lt-guide-settler-race>` section below.

 .. _lt-guide-city-planning: